Dog Day Afternoon (Entourage): Plot

 Although Amanda (Carla Gugino) is pressuring him in accepting the role in Glimpses of the Moon, Vince (Adrian Grenier) decides to leave with Eric (Kevin Connolly) and Sloan (Emmanuelle Chriqui) on a road trip to Napa Valley AVA, with Vince taking in a date as part of a double date.
 Unbeknownst to Vince, Eric and Sloan want to go solo, but Eric is unable to tell Vince.

 Ari (Jeremy Piven) gets Lloyd (Rex Lee) to sign Jay Lester (Will Sasso), a top TV writer, as a client.
 Jay takes an interest in Lloyd, and is impressed by his personality.
 He later calls Ari to tell him that he is signing with them, but wants Lloyd to visit him with the papers.
 Lloyd is scared over the implications of the meeting, but Ari convinces him in taking one for the team.
 Turtle (Jerry Ferrara) and Drama (Kevin Dillon) decide to take their dog, Arnold, to a park in an attempt to pick up girls.
 They impress two girls, taking them to the house.
 However, the evening is ruined when their dogs fight.
 They are forced to accompany the girls to the vet, and stay with them to comfort them, although Turtle is annoyed that they talk badly about Arnold.

 Although he tries to get Vince to pull out of their plans, Eric and Sloan still dine with Vince with her date, Lindsay (Cameron Richardson).
 While Vince believes Sloan and Lindsay are getting along, Eric knows she is uncomfortable.
 After Lindsay makes a poor comment, Eric finally tells Vince that he and Sloan want to be the only ones on the trip, which Vince understands.
 Lloyd arrives at Jay's mansion, where he is hosting a party.
 Feeling guilty, Ari decides to crash the party and retrieve Lloyd, although this costs him Jay.
 Turtle and Drama accompany the girls to their house for sex, but Turtle eventually has enough of his date's comments and blames her for the accident, causing the girls to kick them out.
 Vince then decides to get Turtle and Drama to go with him on a trip to Cabo San Lucas.

 Production

 Development

 The episode was written by series creator Doug Ellin and executive producer Rob Weiss, and directed by Mark Mylod.
-This was Ellin's 23rd writing credit, Weiss' eleventh writing credit, and Mylod's second directing credit.
+This was Ellin's 23rd writing credit, Weiss's eleventh writing credit, and Mylod's second directing credit.